Our Ultimate Spring Break Guide help you plan a trip to New Orleans that you’ll never forget.

 See & Do

-Whether you’re 18 or 45, New Orleans has something for you.
-Here are just a few suggestions to get you started.
+No matter your age, New Orleans has something for you.
+Here are just a few suggestions to help you get started.

-Find Midweek Music — You don’t have to wait ’til the weekend, especially when you’re on spring break.
-Some of the best times to go out are on weekdays, when you’ll find midweek Music like Rebirth Brass Band at Maple Leaf Bar or Hellen Gillet at Bacchanal Wine (my personal favorites).
+Find Midweek Music — You don’t have to wait for the weekend to hear great live music in New Orleans.
+Some of the best times to go out are on weekdays, when you’ll find midweek music like Rebirth Brass Band at Maple Leaf Bar or Hellen Gillet at Bacchanal Wine (my personal favorites).

 *For those under 21: there’s hope for you.
-Some of the best venues in the city allow 18 and older to enter.
+Some of the best venues in the city allow patrons that are 18 and older to enter.

 Eat & Drink